hybridgroup/gocv/README.md

 To verify your installation you can run one of the included examples.

+To start, you will need to set the `PKG_CONFIG_PATH` environment variable (replacing `4.5.3` if needed):

+	export PKG_CONFIG_PATH="/opt/homebrew/Cellar/opencv/4.5.3/lib/pkgconfig"

-First, change the current directory to the location of the GoCV repo:
+Next, change the current directory to the location of the GoCV repo:

 	cd $HOME/folder/with/your/src/gocv